Caroline Miller

 Career History

 Caroline trained at Penningtons and moved to the Private Client department of Finers Stephen Innocent in 2007.
 She joined the Private Client department of Cumberland Ellis in 2010 and has been at Wedlake Bell since the merger with Cumberland Ellis in April 2012.
 In 2019 Caroline was nominated for Lawyer of the Year/Partner at the CityWealth Future Leaders Awards.
 She is a member of Society of Trust and Estate Practitioners (STEP) and the Association of Contentious Trust and Probate Specialists (ACTAPS).
-Caroline is an elected member of the STEP Special Interest Group committee for Contentious Trusts and Estates.
+Caroline is Chair of the STEP Special Interest Group committee for Contentious Trusts and Estates.

 Caroline qualified in 2006 and has a degree in Theology from the University of Durham.